Modular polynomials via isogeny volcanoes: The algorithm

 Given $S=\{p_i\}$, let $M=\prod p_i$, $M_i=M/p_i$, and $a_i\equiv M_i^{-1}\bmod p_i$.
 Let $c$ denote a coefficient of $\Phi_l\in\Z[X,Y]$, and let $c_i\equiv c\bmod p_i$ denote the corresponding coefficient of $\Phi_l\in\mathbf{F}_{p_i}[X,Y]$.
 As in~\cite[\S10.3]{Gathen:ComputerAlgebra}, we can use fast Chinese remaindering to efficiently compute

 Provided that $M>2|c|$, we can then lift the result from $\Z/M\Z$ to $\Z$.

-When $m$ is ``large," by which we mean $\log m=\Omega(\log M)$, we compute $c\bmod M$, lift to $\Z$, and then reduce to $\Z/m\Z$.
-In this scenario, Step 4b simply stores the coefficients $c_i$ and Step 3 can be deferred to Step 5.
+When $m$ is ``large," by which we mean $m\ge M > 2|c|$, we compute $c\bmod M$, lift to $\Z$, and output the integer $c$ as its representative modulo $m$.
+In this scenario Step 4b simply stores the coefficients $c_i$ and Step 3 can be deferred to Step 5.

 When $m$ is ``small," by which we mean $\M(\log m) = O(\log^3 l\log\log l)$, we instead use the explicit CRT modulo $m$.
 Assuming $M>4|c|$, we may apply

 where $r$ is the closest integer to $s=\sum c_ia_i/p_i$, by~\cite[Thm.~3.1]{Bernstein:ModularExponentiation}.
 In this scenario, we update the sum $C=\sum c_ia_iM_i\bmod m$ and an approximation to $s$ in Step 4b as each $c_i$ is computed.
 This uses $O(\log m + \log l)$ space per coefficient, rather than the $O(l\log l)$ space used to compute $c\bmod M$.
 The postcomputation in Step 5 determines $r$ from the approximation to $s$ and computes $c\bmod m$ via (\ref{explicitCRTsum}).